donohoe/content/posts/the-idea-of-quartz.md

 * Page Views can go to hell — its engagement and experience stupid
 * Own ads.
 View as a first-class citizen.
 Don’t repeat industry mistakes.

-In short; if you do right by the reader, respect the content, the revenue will follow.
+In short; If you do right by the reader, respect the content, the revenue will follow.

 So from whiteboard discussions with Zack and others, I usually then went to the iOS app Paper (by FiftyThree).